-- HAIRWAY TO HEAVEN – 40 Torrens Road.
-Built early in the twentieth century as a private residence and saddlery, this building has been used for many other trades including plumbing, carpentry, building supplies, sporting goods, craft outlet and currently a hair dressing salon.
+- DECISIONS TAKEAWAY – 40 Torrens Road.
+Built early in the twentieth century as a private residence and saddlery, this building has been used for many other trades including plumbing, carpentry, building supplies, sporting goods, craft outlet and currently a pizza and Takeaway shop.

-- RAYMOND’S VARIETY STORE – 44 Torrens Road.
+- VALLEYTECH – 44 Torrens Road.
 Built as a garage c1910 it was purchased by A.A.
-Brice who established a creamery, and following the decline of local dairy herds in the area it was sold and later became a craft shop then used as office suites.
+Brice who established a creamery, and following the decline of local dairy herds in the area it was sold and later became a craft shop then used as office suites, and now an IT and computer business.
 Prior to the erection of this building large billboards fronted by a hitching rail, used to tether horses by local farmers when they came into town.

 - Crossing over Elizabeth Street, on the left is the COMMUNITY HALL.
 Erected in 1874 as a single storey Institute at a cost of ₤1,000.
 The stage was added in 1914 and in 1930 the supper room and kitchen were built from funds raised at the successful ‘Back to Riverton’ celebrations held in 1929.
 The additions erected during the State’s 150 Jubilee in 1986 at a cost of $250,000 were officially opened by the then Governor of South Australia, Sir Donald Dunstan.
 Funding for this project was raised by government grants and the local community.